f4hbg/ezChromato/INSTALL.md

 - provide complete informations (gc_id/column/method/attenuation/standard) that will be used in the filename

-then you have to give the duration of the analysis (in upper round minutes)
+then you have to give the duration of the analysis (in upper rounded minutes)

 the live graph windows (gnuplot-qt) opens in fullscreen, and shows the message "waiting for data" in the right upper corner